awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

 # XGBoost Algorithm<a name="xgboost"></a>

 [XGBoost](https://github.com/dmlc/xgboost) \(eXtreme Gradient Boosting\) is a popular and efficient open\-source implementation of the gradient boosted trees algorithm\.
 Gradient boosting is a supervised learning algorithm that attempts to accurately predict a target variable by combining the estimates of a set of simpler, weaker models\.
-XGBoost has done remarkably well in machine learning competitions because to it robustly handles a variety of data types, relationships, and distributions, and the large number of hyperparameters that can be tweaked and tuned for improved fits\.
+XGBoost has done remarkably well in machine learning competitions because it robustly handles a variety of data types, relationships, and distributions, and the large number of hyperparameters that can be tweaked and tuned for improved fits\.
 This flexibility makes XGBoost a solid choice for problems in regression, classification \(binary and multiclass\), and ranking\.

 ## Input/Output Interface<a name="InputOutput-XGBoost"></a>